Magna Powertrain

-Magna Powertrain is a major American manufacturer of transmission and drivetrain systems owned by Magna International.
+Magna Powertrain is a major American-based manufacturer of transmission and drivetrain systems.
+It is a division of the larger Canadian company Magna International.
 It was formed from multiple subsidiaries and acquisitions.
 In addition to producing transmission systems and drivetrain systems, they also provide metal-forming and engineering services.

 History

 In 1988, Magna formed Tesma International to manufacture engine and transmission parts.
 Tesma was spun off into a public company in 1995 while retaining affiliation with Magna.

 In 2001, founded Magna Steyr (through an acquisition), to engineer, develop and assemble automobiles for other companies on a contractual basis.
 In April 2004, Magna transferred the powertrain operations of Magna Steyr to a new subsidiary called Magna Drivetrain, to focus on engineering and assembly of chassis, driveline subsystems, and modules.
 Magna stated the new company would better address the growing importance of all-wheel drive powertrains.
 In September 2004, Magna acquired the global operations of New Venture Gear from DaimlerChrysler for an estimated price of $435 million, and integrated it with Magna Drivetrain.
 The acquisition helped establish the newly formed Magna Drivetrain group as a major supplier of four-wheel and all-wheel drive systems manufactured in Europe and North America.

 Tesma was privatized again by Magna in December 2004.
 In 2005, Magna merged Magna Drivetrain with Tesma to form Magna Powertrain.
 In July 2015 Magna Powertrain acquired Getrag, a major transmission manufacturer, for $1.9 billion.
 The acquisition gave Magna Powertrain access to Getrag's transmission systems, including recent hybrid designs.